-Teads, the digital advertising business acquired in 2017, continues to be a leading player in its space, empowering the most renowned publishers in the world to connect to an audience of 1.5 billion people every month.
+Teads, the digital advertising business acquired in 2017, continues to be a leading player in its space, empowering the most renowned publishers in the world to connect to an audience of 1.9 billion people every month.

-On September 11, 2020, Altice Europe and Next Private B.V. (the "Offeror"), a direct subsidiary of Next Alt, jointly announced that a conditional agreement had been reached on a recommended public offer (the "Offer") to be made by the Offeror for all common shares A and common shares B in the capital of Altice Europe for €4.11 in cash per share (cum dividend).
-This represents a total consideration of approximately €2.5 billion.
-Following the Offer, the Offeror wishes to delist Altice Europe.
-On November 24, 2020, the Offer was launched.
+On January 22, 2021, Altice Europe and Next Private B.V. (the "Offeror"), a direct subsidiary of Next Alt, jointly announced that an unconditional agreement had been reached on a recommended public offer (the "Offer") to be made by the Offeror for all common shares A and common shares B in the capital of Altice Europe for €5.35 in cash per share (cum dividend).
+Following the completion of the Offer, Altice Europe was delisted on January 27, 2021.